amit-mskl/candidate-assessment-dashboard/data/README.md

-# 📊 Candidate Assessment Dashboard
+# 📊 Candidate Assessment Dashboard for Interview Tracking

 A modern, responsive dashboard for tracking candidate assessments and interview performance.
 Built with vanilla HTML, CSS, and JavaScript for maximum compatibility and performance.